-The following courses will be offered in Fall 2017
+The following courses are being offered in Fall 2017

 ENGL 3913 The Jewish Graphic Novel

 MWF 9:00-9:50; LANG 313

 Description: In this course, we will look at the major figures and texts in the history of 20th-century Jewish-American comics/graphic narratives (Lee/Kirby, Siegel/Shuster, Bob Kane, Kurtzman/Elder, Will Eisner, Art Spiegelman, among others), and also the path breaking and formally dissonant work of Israeli writers and artists.
 Special attention will be paid to the representations of the Israel/Palestine conflict, the main topic of all Israeli comics.

 ENGL 4800.001 Jews in Western Literature from Chaucer to Dickens

 Description: Jews have been represented in European literature since the Middle Ages.
 Unfortunately, that representation, due to the long history of anti-Semitism, was more often than not stereotypical and usually an almost universally negative portrayal.
 Although the portrayal of Jews in literature was continuously anti-Semitic and largely unaffected by political and cultural changes in Jewish life, not all representations of Jews were unfavorable.
 Students will read canonical works of European literature from a variety of literary periods to examine the portrayal of Jews throughout the ages.
 In addition, students will study the traditions and conditions, which produced these texts, and how they relate to their cultural, socio-historical, and political contexts.
 Literary texts from the Middle Ages, the Elizabethan Age, the Enlightenment, the Age of Romanticism and Modernity will not only shed light on the largely continued misrepresentation of Jews but also on the history of Jewish life in Europe.

 HIST 4315.001 History of Antisemitism from Ancient Times to the Present